okta/okta.github.io/_source/_posts/2018-07-11-build-react-graphql-api-user-authentication.md

+---
+layout: blog_post
-Build a Health Tracking App with React, GraphQL, and User Authentication
+title: "Build a Health Tracking App with React, GraphQL, and User Authentication"
+author: mraible
+description: "This article shows you how to build a health tracking app with React, GraphQL, TypeORM, and User Authentication."
+tags: [health, react, graphql, typeorm, javascript, typescript, authentication]
+tweets:
+- "Want to see how to integrate @reactjs with @graphql?
+This tutorial is for you!"
+- "In this tutorial, you'll learn how to integrate @reactjs with @graphql and #TypeORM.
+Learn a bunch today!"
+---

-I think you’ll like the story I’m about to tell you.
-I’m going to show you how to build a GraphQL API with Vesper framework, TypeORM, and MySQL.
-These are Node frameworks, and I’ll use TypeScript for the language.
-For the client, I’ll use React, reactstrap, and Apollo Client to talk to the API.
-Once you have this environment working, and you add secure user authentication, I believe you’ll love the experience!
+I think you'll like the story I'm about to tell you.
+I'm going to show you how to build a GraphQL API with Vesper framework, TypeORM, and MySQL.
+These are Node frameworks, and I'll use TypeScript for the language.
+For the client, I'll use React, reactstrap, and Apollo Client to talk to the API.
+Once you have this environment working, and you add secure user authentication, I believe you'll love the experience!

 Why focus on secure authentication?
 Well, aside from the fact that I work for Okta, I think we can all agree that pretty much every application depends upon a secure identity management system.
-For most developers who are building React apps, there’s a decision to be made between rolling your own authentication/authorization or plugging in a service like Okta.
-Before I dive into building a React app, I want to tell you a bit about Okta, and why I think it’s an excellent solution for all JavaScript developers.
+For most developers who are building React apps, there's a decision to be made between rolling your own authentication/authorization or plugging in a service like Okta.
+Before I dive into building a React app, I want to tell you a bit about Okta, and why I think it's an excellent solution for all JavaScript developers.

 ## What is Okta?

-In short, we make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re used to.
+In short, we make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to:

 * [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 * Store data about your users